 The Pesto

-The tomato cream sauce was made in a pan that is used for mixing in the pasta to finish.
-It is done quickly by simmering the cream, then adding the tomatoes.
+The tomato cream sauce was made in the same pan used for mixing in the pasta to finish.
+Quickly simmer the cream, then add the tomatoes.
 This is done right before the pasta is finished.
-If using a fresh tomato instead of tomato sauce only a couple more minutes are needed.
+Using fresh tomatoes instead of canned tomato sauce or pasta sauce only adds a couple more minutes.

 Ingredients